 Chapter 12: Respiration

-- Internal respiration is the enzyme-controlled release of energy from food
+- Internal (cellular) respiration is the enzyme-controlled release of energy from food.

-- External respiration is the exchange of gases with environment
+- External respiration (breathing) is the exchange of gases with environment.

 - Aerobic respiration is the enzyme-controlled release of energy from food using oxygen